alex-truby/blog/content/posts/baja-water-2025.md

 * The Los Cabos area experienced a 50% population increase.
 * The state of BCS as a whole saw an average population increase of 25%.

 This rapid growth, combined with increased tourism and rising expectations for modern infrastructure, has led to greater pressure on water resources.
-Nighttime radiance trends mirror this growth, particularly in Cabo San Lucas, where tourism-driven urbanization has intensified.
+Nighttime radiance trends mirror this growth, particularly in densly populated areas like La Paz and Cabo San Lucas, where tourism-driven urbanization has intensified.

 <!-- <iframe src="/blog/charts/baja_water/map_comparison.html" style="width: 100%; height: 600px; border: none;"> </iframe> -->
 <iframe src="/blog/charts/baja_water/map_comparison.html" style="width: 100%; height: 600px; border: none;"> </iframe>